On endomorphism algebras of $\text{GL}_2$-type abelian varieties and Diophantine applications: Applications to the equations and

-Assume from now on that the newform $g$ does not have complex multiplication.
+Suppose that the form $g$ does not have complex multiplication.
 Let $A_g$ be the abelian variety attached to the newform $g$ by Eichler-Shimura's construction.
 An immediate consequence of Theorem~\ref{thm:main} is the following result.